OWASP/www-project-developer-guide/draft/09-training-education/01-juice-shop.md

 Once Juice Shop is running then the next step is to follow the [Official Companion Guide][juiceguide] that can be freely downloaded from the Juice Shop shop.
-This guide provides overviews of each Juice Shop application vulnerability and includes hints how to spot and exploit them.
+This guide provides overviews of each Juice Shop application vulnerability and includes hints on how to spot and exploit them.
-In the appendix you will even find complete step-by-step solutions to every challenge.
+In the appendix you will there is a complete step-by-step solutions to every challenge for when you are stuck or curious.

 ----